anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 mitigate the issue.
 Only caveat was that we might not get accurate results because of the variance in load when compared to production.

-To speed up, we split into two pods
+To speed up, we split ourselves into two pods
 * The first one focused on reproducing the issue on the local machine
 * The second one put all their efforts on reading through the documentation to figure out the best suited kafka consumer configurations which could help.